dwhiffing/fury/content/nato/no/air/body.md

 **Lynx**

-Operated by No.337 Sqn primarily from Bardufoss but operating from various bases, these six Mk86 Lynx are meant for SAR and patrol work but also conduct may other tasks, they are not armed.
+Operated by No.337 Sqn primarily from Bardufoss but deployed to various bases, these six Mk86 Lynx are meant for SAR and patrol work but also conduct may other tasks, they are not armed.
 They spend two weeks at a time on board the Nordkapp class OPVs as well as conducting routine rescue and utility work.

 ![](/assets/images/nato/no/air/image7.jpeg)